BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 ### Finding Shared Section Handles

-This script identies writable Section objects that are shared between two processes.
+This script identifies writable Section objects that are shared between two processes.
 It rst groups handles by their kernel object address and then lters for those shared between exactly two processes.
 It checks for MapWrite access and then determines if the Section is shared between a privileged and a low-privileged process.

 **Description** : This technique is useful for identifying shared resources that might be exploited in privilege escalation attacks.
 Shared writable sections can be a vector for manipulating a higher-privileged process from a lower-privileged one.